jdschleicher/Salesforce-Data-Treecipe/README.md

 ### 2. **Salesforce Treecipe: Generate Treecipe**
 This command generates a **Treecipe**, a structured representation of your Salesforce data, based on your configuration.

+It parses the "salesforceObjectsPath" directory path that was provided when running the "Initiate Configuration File" command above and generate a yaml file of objects and associated fields.

+**NOTE**

+If this command is ran before "Initiate Configuration File" is ran, an exception will be handled and you a VSCode warning box will render showing an option to run the "Initiate Configuration File" command.

+There is also an option to "Report a Bug" if the initiation command has already been completed.

 #### Prerequisite:
 - **Generate Treecipe** will **not** work until you have completed the configuration step and selected a **Salesforce objects directory**.